the-stencil-io/the-stencil-composer/README.md

 **Content creators shouldn't need to micromanage their content in several different places simultaneously.**

-The Stencil lets you set up your translations, links, languages, and workflows once, and apply these resources and their translations globally.
+The Stencil lets you set up your translations, links, languages, and workflows once, and apply these resources and their translations globally or individually.
 If you need to change a link text, you do it in **one** place only, and the changes apply wherever that link is used.
 Or perhaps you have a form that appears in multiple place across your content application.
-You can update that form and it will be changed / removed everywhere.
+You can edit that single form once, and it will be updated everywhere.
 This gives you more time to focus on composing with less worry about "...did I update that everywhere?"

 **Data gathering and process automation are essential elements of a complete CMS solution**